spikegrobstein/flatironschool-deployment_lecture/lecture.md

 run, without modification, on that particular distibution.

 The first large distribution (or distro) was RedHat, which, currently, is making over $1 Billion in revenue per year.
+Although Linux is free, companies, such as RedHat make money selling services and support for it.
 Due to the success of RedHat, other companies have cropped up, either making their own distros or modifying existing ones and releasing it under their name.

 Some other examples of Linux distros are: